Areopagus: History

-The exact origin of the Areopagus is unclear.
-In pre-classical times (before the 5th century BC), the Areopagus may have been a council of elders for the city of Athens, and membership was restricted to those who had held high public office, in this case that of Archon.
-Conversely, it may have also begun almost exclusively as a homicide court and judicial body.
-While there is no true consensus, homicide trials seem to have been held on the Areopagus hill as early as the 7th century BC and possibly as far back as the mid-8th century BC.
+The exact origin of the Areopagus as an institution remains unclear.
+In pre-classical times, before the 5th century BC, the Areopagus may have been a council of elders for the city of Athens, with membership restricted by constitutional conventions to those who had held high public office, in this case that of Archon.
+Conversely, it may have begun almost exclusively as a homicide court and judicial body.
+While there is no consensus, homicide trials seem to have been held by Athenians on the Areopagus hill as early as the 7th century BC and possibly as far back as the mid-8th century BC.